UXVirtual/game-selector/README.md

 Game Selector
 ===============

-A random game selector that uses an XML file to populate the list of games.
+A random game selector.
+Spin the wheel and pick a random game to play from your Steam library!

 [A demo is available](http://hazardu5.github.io/game-selector/index.html).